Homer Stephens - Obituary

-Mr. Stepheus was born May 24, 1948, in Uniontown, a son of the late Harold G. Stephens Sr. and Laura Mae Lemons Stephens who survives.
+Mr. Stephens was born May 24, 1948, in Uniontown, a son of the late Harold G. Stephens Sr. and Laura Mae Lemons Stephens, who survives.

-Also surviving are his wife, Lucille Higgenbotham Stephens, who Homer married February 7, 1967; three children, Homer J. (Amy) Stephens Jr. of Waynesburg, Denise (Brady) Bowser of Carmichaels and Kevin (Pam) Stephens of Spraggs; and his precious granddaughter, McKenzie Bowser (fiance, Jason Stabile).
+Also surviving are his wife, Lucille Higginbotham Stephens, who Homer married February 7, 1967; three children, Homer J. Stephens Jr. (Amy) of Waynesburg, Denise Bowser (Brady Gibson) of Carmichaels and Kevin Stephens (Pam) of Spraggs; and his precious granddaughter, McKenzie Bowser (fianc Jason Stabile).

 Mr. Stephens was a graduate of Carmichaels Area High School.
 He served his country in the U.S. Navy in Vietnam with two tours of duty.
 Homer worked as a mine foreman at Nemacolin and Dilworth mines until his illness.